Selling online in a profitable way – A starter guide

 7. Payment Cycles:

 Payment cycles vary across all the marketplaces.
 Very few marketplaces release payment weekly, most of them release payment twice a month.
 Payments are released after deducting the commission or cancellation fees.
 Most of the marketplaces have a Seller Protection Program which exists to take care of damages when you are not at fault.
-Your grievances will be taken into consideration and resolved most of the times but usually the benefit of doubt is given to the buyers.
+Your grievances will be taken into consideration and resolved most of the times but usually, the benefit of the doubt is given to the buyers.

 8. Track Performance:

 You have to track your performance very closely for selling online such as your sales, quality of service and other factors.
 These help you to become a preferred seller on the marketplaces.
 Most of the marketplaces provide dashboards to highlight necessary information to check your key performance metrics.
 You have to constantly strive to maintain good ratings and getting good feedback from buyers for selling online profitably and in a sustainable way.

 You have to constantly work towards introducing new products to sell online.
 You can check the various marketplaces which have very good search engine and try to identify gaps where you can introduce these new products.
 The product gaps need not be only unavailability of a certain category of products, it can be even existing products but at a new price range.